Not using the right Admissions CRM Software may cost you more than just losing students to your competition!

 With an influx of applications from outside your traditional demographics, you have to take into account another critical piece of data - a student's Interest Level.
 Interest Level can be defined simply as a student's interest in you.
 You can use metrics such as how many of the emails you sent did the applicant open?
 Did they click on specific links in those emails?

 How often did they login to their application portal?
 Did they tour the campus or attend an open house?
 Did they send you their transcripts or test scores.
 Evaluating a student interest, is equally as important as evaluating a student academic record.

 Statistics for higher education show the increasing number of prospects, applications, communications and activities that colleges will need to be able to manage as part of the recruitment and admissions process.

 And, these numbers are only expected to rise.

-And don’t forget to ask lots of questions.
-You will have to live with your choice of software for years to come, so it is imperative to choose the right one for your school.
+Claims are just promises.
+You will have to live with your choice of software for years to come, so it is imperative to choose the right solution for your school.